 About my stance and practice:

-- I offer brief supportive counseling (5-10 sessions) for clients who are facing life-changing events and decisions.
+- I offer brief online (5-10 sessions) and some longer term supportive counseling for clients who are facing life-changing events and decisions.

 - I also provide support for clients, friends and family members facing potentially terminal illness, and those who are bereaved.

-- Additionally, am a clinical supervisor who offers steady mentorship to other clinicians working with in wide variety of specializations, both in the office and remotely by phone and video conferencing.
+- Additionally, I am a clinical supervisor who offers steady mentoring to other clinicians working with in wide variety of specializations, both in the office and remotely by phone and video conferencing.

-- I am also available to coach and support writers and creatives through the thickets of the creative process.
+- I am available to coach and support fiction writers and story tellers through character development and the thickets of the creative process.

 If you are considering setting up an initial consultation, please first review the information below and then feel free to contact me here: